 When contacting the Visitation Deputy, attorneys should provide their name, current Bar Association Membership card number, office telephone number, and name of client.
 After verifying this information, the Deputy will provide the number or transfer the call to the client's housing unit.
 If the inmate is in an area that does not have an Attorney telephone, the Deputy will give a message to the inmate who will then return the call on a collect-only telephone.

 Clothing for Clients for Circuit Court Appearance

 Sometimes clients may not have in their possession clothing which is suitable for appearance before a jury in Circuit Court.
-You are strongly encouraged to determine, at least one week before scheduled trial, whether you client needs clothing.
+You are strongly encouraged to determine, at least one week before scheduled trial, whether your client needs clothing.
 You, or the client's family, may call 703.746.5043 to arrange delivery of clothing for jury trials only.
 Clothing is accepted only at the Detention Center, during specified hours.
 Clothing will not be accepted at the Courthouse.
 The Detention Center does not provide clothing, other than prisoner clothing, for court appearances.

 Deputies will attempt to provide attorneys with time to briefly confer with clients as they enter or leave the courtroom.
 Courtroom security concerns, however, may not always make this possible.
-Your cooperation in following the direction of the Deputies is always appreciated.
+Your cooperation in following the direction of the deputies is always appreciated.

 Information Concerning Alternative Programs

 Attorneys interested in determining their client's eligibility for Work Release, Modified Work Release, and Incremental Sentencing, should contact the Alternative Programs staff.
 Deputy Brian Bell can be reached at 703.746.5110 and Deputy Todd Stubblefield can be reached at 703.746.5134.

 The Alexandria Sheriff's Office accommodates all court-ordered furloughs.
 Attorneys seeking such for their clients should petition the court directly.